Yun'an, Yunfu: Population

 In 1992, its population has been 263,717.

 At the end of 2008, the population has been 278,200.
 The birth rate was 10.69%, and mortality rate was 5.66%, and natural growth rate was 5.03%.
 In September 2014, the population of the newly established district has been 330,000.

 People

 Before the Ming dynasty, Yao and Zhuang people were the main residents.
-However, after the political suppression of the government, most of them migrated to other places.
+However, after the political suppression of the government, most migrated to other places.
 Later, the Han Chinese gradually migrated here, and the remaining Yao people lived fragmentally.
 To the Qing dynasty, the Yao people had been conformed by the Han Chinese.
 After the foundation of the People's Republic of China, the ethnic groups still have lived partly.
 On November 1, 2000, Han Chinese constitutes 99.73% of the total population in the county, while the population of the ethnic minority accounts for 0.27%.